Our horses

 The Breed

-The Miniature Horse is presented as the perfect and smallest possible reduction of a regular horse.
+The Miniature Horse is known as the perfect and smallest possible reduction of a regular horse.
 It can be any breed of horse, provided it conforms to the breeds standard.

 Often described as “A big horse in a small package”, the miniature horse is powerful, elegant, and agile.
-He must measure less than 86 cm at the withers.
+They must measure less than 86cm (8.2 hands) at the withers.
 They have very kind natures.

-Plume is a male Miniature horse measuring 85 cm at the withers, and weighing approximately 100 kg.
-He takes part in our shows, and is able to jump through a hoop, rear up or play soccer with a big ball.
-He is very endearing due to his small size, he also participates in educational activities with school groups.
+Plume is a male Miniature horse measuring 85cm at the withers, and weighing approximately 100 kg.
+He often takes part in our shows, and is able to jump through a hoop, rear up or play soccer with a big ball.
+He is very endearing due to his small size, and he also participates in educational activities with school groups.

 The Shetland